Canó’s 1st 3-homer game leads Mets over Padres 5-2

 Yoenis Céspedes was the previous Mets player to hit three homers, doing it in 2017.
 The feat has been accomplished by 13th different Mets players, with Céspedes doing it twice.

-Vargas (5-5) put on a pitching clinic, getting the San Diego hitters to consistently flail away.
+Vargas (5-5) pitched one-hit ball for six shutout innings, possibly enhancing his trade value.
+He put on a pitching clinic, getting the San Diego hitters to consistently flail away at his changeup.

 The 36-year-old lefty permitted only a single by Eric Hosmer in the fifth, struck out eight and walked three.
 Rookie Fernando Tatis Jr. struck out three times and Manny Machado swung at a strike three that bounced.